SNHU-Ivey-School-Projects/8-2-Journal-Portfolio/README.md

 #How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
-///For designing software, recognizing technical, functional, and non-functional requirements, in order to fully understand what he client needs the system to do.
+///For designing software, recognizing technical, functional, and non-functional requirements, in order to fully understand what the client needs the system to do.